Marcel2603/LunchBot/README.md

 You need a test account to use the bot in teams.
 See below on how to create one.

 - for viewing: `docker-compose up`
-- for developing `docker-compose run --rm lunchbot yarn dev`
+- for developing `docker-compose run --service-ports --rm lunchbot yarn dev`

 ## Creating a bot in Teams